Error estimates of time-splitting schemes for nonlinear Klein--Gordon equation with rough data: Numerical Experiments

 In Figure~\ref{fig3}, we performed numerical experiments for the Strang splitting scheme \eqref{kgstrang}.
 Here we normalized the initial data as $\|z_0+\langle\nabla\rangle^{-1}z_1\|_{L^2}=1$, and took Fourier modes $N=2^{14}$.
 For the reference solution, we used a small time step size $\tau=2^{-13}$.
+This is an experiment for the claim given in Remark~\ref{remsob}, where following the discussions of Section 3, the Strang splitting is supposed to have regular convergence behavior for $s>\frac12$ and irregular behavior for $s\in(\frac16,\frac12)$.
 From the figure on the left, we can see that the convergence behavior for the borderline case $s=\frac16$ is very irregular.
 However, with the gain of regularity of the initial data, we can see that the convergence behavior becomes regular again.
 For instance, when $s=\frac23>\frac12$, as we can see from the figure on the right, the convergence behavior is regular, and the convergence order is almost $2$.

 In Figure~\ref{fig4}, we performed numerical experiments for the filtered Lie~\eqref{plie} and the filtered Strang splitting scheme \eqref{pstrang}.
 The initial data is normalized as $\|z_0+\langle\nabla\rangle^{-1}z_1\|_{H^\frac{11}{40}}=1$, and we took Fourier modes $N=(2^{13},2^{13})$.
 For the reference solution, we used a small time step size $\tau=2^{-12}$.
 From the figure, we can see that the convergence behaviors of the two methods are almost the same.
 In particular, the Strang splitting does not perform better than Lie.
 Moreover, the convergence order of the right figure (i.e., when $s=0.5$) is almost $0.225$, which fits Theorem~\ref{theobourg} very well.
 However, the figure on the left (i.e., $s=0.4$) shows that the convergence order is a little bit better than predicted by our theorem, the possible reason here is that the reference solution is not accurate enough since the method converges very slow~\cite{Jisiam,Jiima}.